tech-by-design/docs.techbd.org/public/assurance/1115-waiver/ahc-hrsn/screening/regression-test-prime/fhir-service-prime/results/2024/05/2024-05-27 SHIN-NY SDoH-IG v0.3.0 Validation Engines Comparison/README.md

 * bundle.entry.request.ifNoneExit - max value is set to 1 from 0.
 * bundle.entry.response.location - max value is set to 1 from 0.
 * bundle.entry.response.etag  - max value is set to 1 from 0.
-* bundle.signature  -  value is set to 1 from 0.
+* bundle.signature  -  max value is set to 1 from 0.
 * bundle.entry.responselastModified - max value is set to 1 from 0.